AlphaEye420/DayZ-Modwork/DayZTypesEditor_v1.0/readme.md

 _Written by AlphaEye_

-_To install, just unzip and run the .exe_
+_To install, just unzip and run the .exe ~ requires .NET 8 framework_

 **_ALWAYS MAKE BACKUPS OF YOUR FILES BEFORE EDITING!_**
 ___